Pieloth/ASUS-G713PV-fix/README.md

 > This situation can be seem in a Console admin, with command: `powercfg /requests`
 >
 > Something showing there in one of the sections means Windows will not yet allow sleep
-## Note about Legacy Power Plan to use this script
+## Prerequisites on Modern STandby and Legacy Power Plan to use this script
+First of all, you'll need to have Modern Standby ENABLED!
+If you previously disabled it, then better to re-enable it as it should run fine now along with Hibernation

-The tweaks concern here the default Windows 11 legacy Power Plan (Balanced), which is - normally - the only one left in legacy Power Plans.
+The tweaks will be applied to the current Windows 11 Power Scheme in use.

+Normally, if you didn't hack and have Modern Standby enabled, then you should have only 1 legacy Power Scheme left: Balanced

-Not talking here about the 3 Windows 11 Modern Power Plans: Power saving, normal, performance, that can be setup in Windows 11 settings
+Not talking here about the 3 Windows 11 Modern Power Plans: Power saving, normal, performance, that can be setup in Windows 11 settings.

-You can see the Legacy Power Plan in use: command line `powercfg /L`
+You can see the current Legacy Power Scheme in use with admin command line: `powercfg /L`

-The GUID used in this script uses Balanced Power Plan, with GUID: 381b4222-f694-41f0-9685-ff5bb260df2e.

-If this is not the GUID shown on your side, then you need to adjust GUID in the script before running it.
-Locate the above GUID, and replace it with yours
+The script will detect and use the GUID for the active Power Scheme, normally it is balanced with GUID: 381b4222-f694-41f0-9685-ff5bb260df2e.
+But can be another one if you forced other Power Schemes

 ## Software configuration used

 |